 Items will be considered only if introduced by a Board Member or a County department.
 All items to be placed on the agenda shall be presented to the Clerk of the Board not later than 12:00 noon on the Monday two weeks preceding the regular meeting for which the agenda is prepared and shall include a complete agenda summary, all supporting documentation, and a fiscal analysis if necessary.
-The Clerk of the Board may require that items be submitted earlier than the Monday two weeks preceding the regular meeting, to account for holidays or other periods of limited staffing.
+The Clerk of the Board, in coordination with the Chair, may request that items be submitted earlier than the Monday two weeks preceding the regular meeting, to account for holidays or other periods of limited staffing, and notify the Board of Supervisors as such.
 The Clerk of the Board may authorize limited exceptions to the above procedure on a case-by-case basis to accommodate time sensitive items.